Get in Touch

 2. More mature businesses will see higher LTVs and lower CACs than startups.
 Healthy firms raise LTV over time by expanding their product and service library, improving or adding features, and strengthening their industry reputation.
 Successful marketing departments will have time to set their sights on the customer acquisition channels with the lowest CAC, negotiate better deals with vendors, and benefit from better pricing due to economies of scale.

-3. CACs should be calculated over a substantial length of time.
+3. CACs should be calculated over a substantial length of time, ideally as a annual rolling average.
 Many industries see significant seasonal effects on customer demand.
-While LTVs are inherently a long-term metric, CACs must be intentionally calculated on an annual or biannual basis to account for these seasonal variations.
+While LTVs are inherently a long-term metric, CACs must be intentionally calculated on an annual basis to account for these seasonal variations.

 Improving Your LTV to CAC Ratio